dhis2/dhis2-releases/releases/2.30/README.md

 ## Database

 - Run the database [SQL upgrade script](upgrade-230.sql) once before updating the WAR file.
-- PostGis has been added as a requirement, be sure to install and enable PostGis in your database before upgrading to 2.30
+- PostGIS is now a required extension for PostgreSQL.
+Make sure to install and enable PostGis in your database before upgrading to DHIS 2.30.

 ## System